Promoting/Encouraging Greater Use of A Positive View of Youth via Service-Learning

 SUCCESS!

-Three major achievements in 2023.
+Three major victories in 2023:

 First, after a three-year discussion, the Minnesota Professional Standards and Licensing Board (PELSB) has approved standards for all Minnesota teacher preparation institutions and candidates for initial teacher licensure that include “The teacher understands the value of and knows how to implement instructional strategies that integrate real-world learning opportunities including service-learning, community-based learning and project-based learning, into instructional practices.”
 This is on page 8 of standards approved in April, 2023, on page 8, in the Standards of Effective Practice, found here.